ironhack-labs/lab-js-chronometer/README.md

 - should not receive any arguments
 - should return the number of entire *minutes* passed

 We're storing the number of seconds elapsed in the `currentTime` property.
-However, we will need to calculate how many minutes have elapsed.
+First, however, we will need to calculate how many minutes have elapsed.

-The `getMinutes` method should take no arguments, and it should return the _number_ of minutes that have passed as an integer, as a whole number.
+The `getMinutes` method should take no arguments and return the _number_ of minutes that have passed as an integer, as a whole number.
 To calculate the minutes, divide the current time by 60 and use the `Math.floor()` method to get a rounded number.

 <br>